 What Is It?

-Thoracentesis is a medical procedure used to remove excess fluid or air from the pleural space, the area between the lungs and the chest wall.
+Thoracentesis is a medical procedure used to remove excess fluid from the pleural space, the area between the lungs and the chest wall.
+Causes of build up of this fluid varies, including recent surgery, cancer, infection and heart failure.

 How Do I Prep For The Procedure?